-"Because of my pain, it's hard to take care of myself."
+"Because of my pain and how hard it is for me to move around, it's hard to take care of myself."

 Financial and Social

 "I'm worried I won't be able to get to all of my appointments."